EXOLAB-Intention/EXOLAB-Server/README.md

        User user
        Port 22
    ```
+3. Make sure your PC is connected to KAIST's network (WiFi / Ethernet).
 3. In VSCode, open the command palette →
    `Remote-SSH: Connect to Host... → server1-admin`
    `(Password is 1234)`